-Global Risk Solutions ("GRS") formed the new ARM business unit by aligning the business segment previously known as Global Retail Markets East ("GRM East") with GRS, combining the full suite of capabilities, and leveraging our collective expertise, relationships, and scale in a region where we see potential for profitable growth.
-The prior periods have been restated to reflect this change.

-US Retail Markets ("USRM") consists of the US Personal Lines and Business Lines markets of the former Global Retail Markets business.
+- Global Risk Solutions ("GRS") formed the new ARM business unit by aligning the business segment previously known as Global Retail Markets East ("GRM East") with Global Risk Solutions, combining the full suite of capabilities, and leveraging our collective expertise, relationships, and scale in a region where we see potential for profitable growth. - US Retail Markets ("USRM") consists of the US Personal Lines and Small Commercial (formerly known as Business Lines) markets of the former Global Retail Markets business.